 Nikon is continuing to update the lens range to ensure that it covers every focal length photographers and videographers are likely to use, and taking full advantage of the fact that they can be built light.
 We recently saw the announcement of a 40mm f/2 standard prime for Z-mount that, while not quite being a pancake lens, is considerably smaller and lighter than most Z-mount prime.
 It'll be on its way for review soon, and thereafter will no doubt find its way onto this list!

-We've recently had on our review bench two new macro lenses for Z-mount, the Nikkor Z MC 105mm f/2.8 VR S and the more affordable Nikkor Z MC 50mm f/2.8.
+Nikon's latest full-frame Z lenses are its excellent macro offerings: the Nikkor Z MC 105mm f/2.8 VR S and the more affordable Nikkor Z MC 50mm f/2.8.
 These prime lenses join a healthy line of S-line f/1.8 primes in a variety of focal lengths, including 20mm, 24mm, 35mm, 50mm and 85mm.
 Whatever you like to shoot, the Z-mount has something for you.
 And if it doesn't now, it will soon!

 "S-line" is a term you'll see banded about when referring to Nikkor Z lenses.
 Nikon refers to it as a "badge of honour", and it simply means that these are the lenses that offer the highest level of optical performance.
 Similar to Canon's "L" designation, or Sony's "G Master", these are the lenses for the pros and the serious enthusiasts who need the best of the best, and they come with price tags to match.